By Javier Saucedo, emPower Central Coast Energy Coach

 Squeeze your way into a home’s attic or crawlspace and you’ll know why I often come out covered in a combination of spider webs, dirt, dust and more.
 As an emPower Energy coach, I spend plenty of time in these forgotten spaces, looking for the problems that make homeowners feel chilly during winter and uncomfortably hot during the summer.

 Energy analysts can learn a lot about a home while inspecting its attic and crawlspaces.
 The Central Coast community is filled with homes sturdily crafted from the 1950s to 1970s with great frames.
 However, many of these homes are still using ancient cooling/heating technology and materials that are now considered as being below standards or outright dangerous, such as asbestos.
 In addition to being inefficient, systems from this period can give off dangerous levels of carbon monoxide if they aren’t working properly.
+It might be best to look at getting a crawl space dehumidifier for your attic especially with the build-up of mold and mildew that can be present in these areas.

 Now for some good news: emPower can solve these problems, make your home more durable and help drive your energy bills down while keeping you comfortable and safe in your home.
-We check for a variety of issues during a free Energy Coach Site Visit for single family homeowners through the County’s emPower program.
+We check for a variety of issues during a free Energy Coach Site Visit for single-family homeowners through the County’s emPower program.
 And if you need some further support, we’re happy to connect you with a qualified contractor, utility rebates or financing.

 A common problem we see during these site visits occurs when heat from the sun concentrates in the attic and creates an oven effect.
 For some people, they might see this as an opportunity to create a toasty room in the house when they decide to convert the loft with the help of professionals similar to ConstructionHQ (read more) or someone similar but that isn’t the approach some people take.
 Attic top plate cracks and holes allow hot air to leak into your home’s walls, which are often poorly insulated.
 When this happens, it causes the indoor temperature to rise and will leave you reaching for the thermostat.
 You’d be surprised by what getting the attic properly air sealed and the recommended 12 inches (R-44) of insulation can do to improve in-home air quality and temperature.